v-novaltd/LCEVCdecJS/docs/dec/queue.md

 ## Update queue

 Before presenting a frame `update queue` needs to be called.
 This function selects the next frame from the queue to be presented when the `present frame` function is called.
 The 'update queue' function will also reset and set for reuse the old or no longer needed frames.

 In the next diagram we can see steps done by the function:

 ![alt text](assets/update_queue.png "Update queue")

 First, the function iterates through the frames on the queue, collecting the obsolete frames to store for resetting.
-Then it will select the oldest frame out of the frames that are suitable for rendering and set that frame as the current frame to be presented.
+It will then select the oldest frame out of the frames that are suitable for rendering and set that frame as the current frame to be presented.